anira-project/anira/docs/sphinx/usage.rst

 ``ANIRA_AXIS_BATCH``, ``ANIRA_AXIS_CHANNEL``, ``ANIRA_AXIS_TIME``, ``ANIRA_AXIS_HEIGHT``,
 ``ANIRA_AXIS_WIDTH``, ``ANIRA_AXIS_FEATURE`` and ``ANIRA_AXIS_ANY`` (no semantics).
 The extent
 of the Time axis of a streamed spec may be ``ANIRA_DYNAMIC`` when the model accepts any length; a streamed spec has exactly one Time axis and at most one Channel axis.
+The Channel tag maps onto ring channels on a streamed tensor only.
+A Static or a Buffer tensor has the spec's shape: it may carry a Channel axis of any extent (at most one), the tag describes that axis and nothing more, and the tensor moves as the product of its extents.

 A streamed spec also carries its **window**, ``window(window_min, window_max, overlap)``: how many elements along the Time axis one inference consumes (``window_min`` and ``window_max``,